ajlinhard/byte-size-docs/AWS/AWS-Services-for-Data-Engineers.md

 **Amazon Macie** - Data privacy and security service.
 Discovers and protects sensitive data using machine learning.

 **AWS Config** - Resource configuration monitoring.
 Tracks changes to data infrastructure and ensures compliance.
-You're absolutely right!
-I missed **Amazon Textract** and several other AI/ML services that are crucial for data engineering workflows:

 ## Additional AI/ML for Data Engineering
 **Amazon Textract** - Extracts text and data from documents.
 Converts PDFs, images, and scanned documents into structured data for analysis pipelines.